lyonbros/composer.js/docs/collection.md

 on [add](#add-1)).
 If true, the models are sorted before returning the index.
 `true` is much more accurate, but a large performance hit on larger collections.

+### sort_at :: function(n, options)

+Returns the model at the position `n` of the sorted models.

+`options` can contain the following items:

+- `accurate_sort` - boolean indicating whether or not to sort the collection's items using [sortfn](#sortfn) before returning the model.
+If false, it assumes the models are already sorted correctly (since they are sorted on [add](#add-1)).
+If true, the models are sorted before returning the index.
+`true` is much more accurate, but a large performance hit on larger collections.
+Note that `false` (the default) makes this function behave the same as [at](#at).

 ### parse :: function(data)

 Allows pre-processing of data from external API sources before adding to the